mebaran/clj-excel/README.md

 # clj-excel: The Beauty And The Beast

+> This is a fork from the original clj-excel.
+It has a few more
+> features but really no more documentation.

 The goal is to give you a carefree experience while using [Apache POI][poi-home] from Clojure.